carol-hsu/carol-hsu.github.io/content/post/vm_macos.md

 To continue working and studying with Linux, I decided to create a Linux VM on my laptop.

-It is kind of ashamed that I haven't got understand of macOS carefully; I usually working on remote servers with Linux systems.
+It is kind of ashamed that I haven't got understand of macOS carefully; I usually work on remote servers with Linux systems.
-My macbooks are used highly depending on applications with fancy UIs, which means I don't know where the system/control-plane packages are located and how they got run on my labtop.
+My macbooks are used highly depending on applications with fancy UIs, which means I don't know where the system/control-plane packages are located and how they got run on my laptop.
 Through this project, it is a good chance to get know the software stack.